api3dao/api3-dao/packages/dao/README.md

 - Deploy

-To deploy this smart contract on the rinkeby chain you'll need to call
+To deploy the dao to the rinkeby chain please call

 ```shell script
 npm run deploy:rinkeby
 ```

-In case if you would like to publish it to aragon ens, you'll need to install aragon first.
+In case you would like to publish it to aragon ens, you'll need aragon-cli first.

 ## Permissions